Panic Disorder! M’s story…

 The Amygdala again has two halves one in the left hemisphere and one in the right hemisphere.

-It is a small almond shaped structure located near the centre of the brain.
+It is a small almond-shaped structure located near the center of the brain.
 Although the Amygdala is small, it is made up of thousands of circuits of cells dedicated to different purposes.

-These circuits influence love, bonding, sexual behaviour, anger, aggression and fear.
+These circuits influence love, bonding, sexual behavior, anger, aggression, and fear.
 The role of the Amygdala is to attach emotional significance to situations or objects to form emotional memory.

-In this way the Amygdala exerts powerful and immediate effects on the body and can literally take over your brain and body when it feels danger!
+In this way, the Amygdala exerts powerful and immediate effects on the body and can literally take over your brain and body when it feels dangerous!